CBS Productions

-CBS Productions was a production arm of the CBS television network formed in 1952 to produce shows in-house, instead of relying solely on outside productions.
+CBS Productions, Inc. was a production arm of the CBS television network formed in 1952 to produce shows in-house, instead of relying solely on outside productions.
 One of its first productions was Studio One, a drama anthology series.

 Later productions of note included the original Perry Mason, The Twilight Zone, Gunsmoke, The Wild Wild West, Hawaii Five-O, Rescue 911, Touched by an Angel, Walker, Texas Ranger, The King of Queens, and the CSI franchise as well as season 1 of 90210.